snsk7/libaryforsemesterfirst/README.md

 # libaryforsemesterfirst
-all refrence books recommended by gandaki university are for first semester BIT program are  available here. -(C_SEER N. KSHETRI)
+all refrence books recommended by gandaki university for first semester BIT program are  available here.
+C_SEER N. KSHETRI